of After-Death Communications:

 Few people can imagine

-endured the death of two or more grown
+has endured the death of two or more grown

 when both her sons let her know they were

 Telephone ADCs: Phone Calls from Beyond

-phone ringing, and when you answer it,
+the phone ringing, and when you answer it,

-calls," and they may take
+or "ADC phone calls," and they may take

 with a deceased loved one while you are

 the conversation takes place by phone rather